 Layer 3 intensive interventions include core curriculum and instruction, and intensive and individualized evidencedbased interventions.
 Layer 3 evidenced-based interventions may be provided for a longer duration than Layer 2 interventions, may be provided more frequently, be provided in smaller groups, or otherwise be more intensive.
 Students receiving Layer 3 interventions receive all Layer 1 and 2 interventions needed for the student to achieve a desired pattern of learning.
 Layer 3 intensive interventions may include, but are not limited to, pullout services provided by a reading specialist, push-in services provided by a behavior specialist, counseling services, or interventions provided by the general education teacher in the classroom.
-Layer 3 intensive interventions.
+Layer 3 intensive interventions include progress monitoring on a biweekly basis to assess students' responses to intensive interventions.
 Frequent communication (at least biweekly) with parent(s) or guardian(s) regarding assessed student progress is mandatory during Layer 3 intensive interventions.

-MLSS identifies the resources educators need to meet their students' needs, including jobembedded professional development, feedback on instructional practices, focused collaboration with colleagues, high-quality instructional materials, and MLSS supportive policies.
+MLSS identifies the resources educators need to meet their students' needs, including jobembedded professional learning, feedback on instructional practices, focused collaboration with colleagues, high-quality instructional materials, and MLSS supportive policies.
+The seven core components identify the primary features of New Mexico's MLSS.
+These components represent best practices woven through the three layers of interventions.